 How to get from Antigua to Panajachel

 The journey from Antigua Guatemala to Panajachel—the gateway to Lake Atitlán—is one of the most popular tourist routes in Central America.
-The two jewels of Guatemalan tourism are connected by an approximately 120-kilometer (75-mile) route that crosses the highlands with views of volcanoes and Mayan villages.
+The two jewels of Guatemalan tourism are connected by a journey of approximately 120 kilometers that crosses the highlands with views of volcanoes and Mayan villages.

 Transportation options from Antigua Guatemala to Panajachel